 The most sensible option is to wear trainers, long trousers and a long top/jacket.
 You should also wear a helmet at all times and sunglasses if your helmet doesn't have a visor.
 Oh yeah, and always carry around a poncho just in case the weather turns all of a sudden (which it will!).

 Absobloominlutely!
 There are a number of obvious risks associated with renting a scooter in Southeast Asia and you should 100% have insurance.
 Just be sure to check your travel insurance includes it and what power engine it covers you for.
+Check out my SafetyWing review, for a great firm that offers this.

 In most cases, the owner of the moped will require you to leave behind your passport or something of equal value.
 However, in some cases, we left after giving nothing more than a crisp high five (a little Deadpool reference there).